What is a park home or Lodge?

-It is a single-storey residential property of timber-frame construction, built in a factory and delivered to a park of the resident?s choice and sited on a plot.
-In law, a park home is classed as ?a caravan? although it more closely resembles a bungalow.
-Park homes are supplied fully furnished and decorated: floor covering and curtains or blinds in all rooms and papered, emulsioned or tiled walls; lounge suite, fireplace, storage units; dining table and chairs; fully fitted kitchen, usually with integrated appliances; fully fitted bathroom (some homes have an en suite shower or bathroom to the master bedroom); two (sometimes three) bedrooms with bed, wardrobes and storage units.
+It is a single-storey residential property of timber-frame construction, built in a factory and delivered to a park of the resident's choice and sited on a plot.
+In law, a park home or lodge is classed as "a caravan" and known as a Mobile Home although it more closely resembles a bungalow.
+Park homes and lodges are supplied fully furnished and decorated: floor covering and curtains or blinds in all rooms and papered, emulsioned or tiled walls; lounge suite, fireplace, storage units; dining table and chairs; fully fitted kitchen, usually with integrated appliances; fully fitted bathroom (some homes have an en suite shower or bathroom to the master bedroom); two (sometimes three) bedrooms with bed, wardrobes and storage units.
 Unfurnished homes can be supplied if preferred.

 What is a park?